juji-io/site/blog/q-a-dashboard.md

 Moreover, the Q&A Board allows you to add new Q&A pairs.
 To add a new pair of Q&A, simply click on the "+" sign at the top of the table.
 You can then edit the question and answer as described above.

 Similarly, you can select an existing Q&A pair to edit by clicking on the magnifying glass next to the "+" sign.
-As shown below, it will open up a modal where you are able to search for an existing FAQ.
-In the modal, you can see the FAQ's question variations and answers.
-Once you select a FAQ, it will show up as a row in the Q&A table for you to update.
+As shown below, it will open up a modal where you are able to search for an existing Q&A. In the modal, you can see the Q&A's question variations and answers.
+Once you select a Q&A, it will show up as a row in the Q&A table for you to update.

 ![Search an existing FAQ to edit](/assets/uploads/screen-shot-2020-07-11-at-7.38.19-pm.png "Search an existing FAQ to edit")